henri123lemoine/life-logging/README.md

 The application uses a flexible configuration system that supports both file-based configuration and environment variable overrides.

-### Configuration File

 The default configuration is set in `config/default.toml`.
 To override the default configuration, add another `.toml` file to the `config` directory with your preferred settings.
 The server will automatically load the configuration from this file.

 Temporarily, AWS configuration is stored in a `.env` file.
-You can copy the `.env.example` file to `.env` and fill in your AWS credentials and bucket configurations.
+You can copy the `.env.example` file to `.env` and fill in your AWS credentials and s3 bucket configurations.

 ### Logging